 The late Sir Robert McCrindle, who was the British Insurance Brokers' Association's Parliamentary advisor at the time, was the first chairman of the group.
 When he stood down from Parliament in 1992, another of the group's founder members, John Greenway, was elected chairman.
 Labour Peer Baroness Turner of Camden was elected as deputy chairman at the inaugural meeting, a post she held until after the 2010 General Election.

 John Greenway stood down as an MP in 2010, as did some of the other long-serving officers such as Sir John Butterfill.
 The group was quickly re-formed after the 2010 General Election and former trade minister and MEP, Jonathan Evans was elected as chair.
 Following the 2015 General Election at which Mr Evans stood down, former Lloyd's broker Heather Wheeler was elected chairman of the group.
+She was succeeded in the summer of 2017 by Craig Tracey.
 Further details of officers can be found here.

-There are currently nearly fifty members of the group drawn from both Houses of Parliament and all the main political parties.
-Members and Officers June 2015
+There are currently over 40 members of the group drawn from both Houses of Parliament and all the main political parties.
+Members and Officers January 2017

 In 1992 the group appointed Price Waterhouse (now PricewaterhouseCoopers) as its technical advisers to provide briefings for its meetings and additional technical support, especially when representations have been made to the Treasury or other Government departments.
 PWC also produces minutes of most of the public meetings of the group and they can be found here.